daattali/beautiful-jekyll/programming.md

 ### Is there a fursuit parade this year?

 In an effort to protect our attendees and prevent the spread of Covid-19, we will not be having a fursuit parade this year.
 Instead, our staff photographers are available for photoshoots near the headless lounge (entrance to the photography area is inside the headless lounge).
-You can also ask questions directly to our staff photographers should you spot them around the convention.<br><br>Open photoshoot hours are be:<br>Friday: 1 p.m. to 6 p.m.<br>Saturday: 12 p.m. to 6 p.m.<br>Sunday: 10 a.m. to 4 p.m.
+You can also ask questions directly to our staff photographers should you spot them around the convention.<br><br>Open photoshoot hours are:<br>Friday: 1 p.m. to 6 p.m.<br>Saturday: 12 p.m. to 6 p.m.<br>Sunday: 10 a.m. to 4 p.m.

 ### Convention Map